DanialYazdanParast/danter-threads-clone/README.md

 ❤️ Like/Unlike Post

-💬 Comment to a Post
+💬 Replies to a Post

 🗑️ Delete Post